-- Lack of control of thoughts or behaviours
+- Lack of control of thoughts or behaviors

-- Lack of pleasure from thoughts or behaviours
+- Lack of pleasure from thoughts or behaviors

-Cognitive Behavior Therapy (CBT) is the most effective treatment for OCD.
-CBT is an in depth therapy technique that doctors utilize to help a patient recognize and find ways to overcome the obsessive thoughts and compulsive actions they face.
+Cognitive behavior therapy (CBT) is one of the most effective treatments for OCD.
+CBT is an in-depth therapy technique that doctors utilize to help a patient recognize and find ways to overcome the obsessive thoughts and compulsive actions they face.
 Some people will find that medication combined with CBT gives them more control and lessens the effects of OCD on their life.

 It’s important when you are working through recovery that you have a support network.
 This could be your family and friends or a support group in your community.
 Finding the right support group for you can be difficult, but discussing the need with your therapist or searching reputable websites can help you find the most beneficial one for you.

-Attention Deficit Hyperactivity Disorder (ADHD), previously known as ADD, is often discussed in relationship to children.
-Many people don’t associate ADHD with adults, but the National Institute of Mental Health estimates 4.4 percent of adults are also afflicted with it.
+Attention deficit hyperactivity disorder (ADHD), previously known as ADD, is often discussed in relation to children.
+Many people don’t associate ADHD with adults, but the National Institute of Mental Health estimates 4.4% of adults are also live with ADHD.
 Those with ADHD have typically had it since they were children and were never diagnosed.

-Some won’t recognize their behaviour until faced with the stress and workload of going to school and having a family or career.
-You may see your behaviour as normal and think nothing of it until a coworker or peer points it out to you.
+Some won’t recognize their behavior until faced with the stress and workload of going to school and having a family or career.
+You may see your behavior as normal and think nothing of it until a coworker or peer points it out to you.
 This could lead you to search for answers on why you may be different from others.

 - Lack of focus